MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 7. Select **Create** to create the new environment that matches the resources of your template.

 > [!NOTE]
-> The **Data storage geography** setting can only be edited if a root environment is being created using the template.
-When creating child environments, the data storage geography is always the same as the root environment under which the child environment is being created, which may be different from the data storage geography of the source environment from which the template was created.
+> The **Data storage geography** setting can only be edited if a root environment is created using the template.
+When creating child environments, the data storage geography of the child environment is always the same as the root environment under which the child environment is created.
+The data storage geography of the root and child environments may be different from the data storage geography of the source environment from which the template was created.
 >
-> If the environment template contains a sub-resource that has missing dependencies (for example, a velocity, external call or function) or duplicated name with existing resources (for example, an exernal call that has duplicated name with a parent external call), the environment creation will fail.
-If you run into this issue, please remove the decision rule or post-decision action that reference to the missing dependency, and/or remove the external call with duplicated name and try again.
+> If the environment template contains a sub-resource that has missing dependencies (for example, a velocity, external call, or function) or duplicate name with existing resources (for example, an exernal call that has duplicate name with a parent external call), the environment creation fails.
+Remove the decision rule or post-decision action that references the missing dependency, and remove the external call with duplicate name, and try again.

 ### Partial success when creating assessment using template